king-watson/pokemon_sprite/README.md

-# pokemon_sprite
+# Pokemon Showcase
-# Marvel Comics Build For Fall 2023
-This repo is for an in-class build demonstrating basic CSS layouts, CSS sprites, and a light-box effect.
+This repo is for me to be creative in visual studio code and to learn my way around css.
+This was a great assignment to get my mind thinking of colour choices and to work with light box.

 ## Installation